uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 ## React Components

-<div style="text-align: right"> <i> Why do React components have great self-esteem? <br> Because they keep getting props. <br> - From "1000 programming dad-jokes" </i> </div>
+<div style="text-align: right"> <i> Why do React components have great self-esteem? <br> Because they keep getting props. <br> — From "1000 programming dad-jokes" </i> </div>

 ### Why React Components?

-The idea behind React is that you can think about a page in terms of isolated **components**, where every component is an _independent and reusable piece of the UI_.
+The idea behind React is that you can think about a web page in terms of isolated **components**, where every component is an _independent and reusable piece of the UI_.

 Consider a potential first version of our _easy-opus_ app, which would need to display a bunch of tasks.